TejasNachane/TejasNachane/README.md

 - 👋 Hi, I’m @TejasNachane
 - 👀 I’m interested in machine learning, Data science, front end and back end developer.
 - 🌱 I’m currently learning machine learning.
+- I have done internship on "web development" using html,css,javascript and learn about database(sql).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me LinkedIn profile"https://www.linkedin.com/in/tejas-nachane-53324b1b8"